Superfluid Turbulence in the Kelvin Wave Cascade Regime

-Further, laboratory experiments (Maurer and Tabeling \cite{Mau},\footnote{The laboratory experiments \cite{Mau} pertain to the quasi-classical turbulence regime prevalent for length scales longer than $\ell$.} Salort et al. \cite{Sal3}) gave evidence of inertial range intermittency in superfluid turbulence - velocity gradient probability density function (PDF) shows non-Gaussianity while structure function exponents show deviation from the Kolmogorov scaling.
-The laboratory experiments of Paoletti et al. \cite{Pao} showed that even the velocity field exhibited non-Gaussian statistics.\footnote{The laboratory experiments of Salort et al. \cite{Sal3} indicated otherwise and the discrepancy is not resolved.} On the other hand, thanks to excessive crinkling operational at length scales smaller than $\ell$, the vortex lines are not smooth in this range (Tsubota et al. \cite{Tsu2}, Vinen \cite{Vin2}).
-One may therefore follow Mandelbrot \cite{Man} and argue that the spatial intermittency effects in superfluid turbulence are related to the fractal nature of the vortex lines, for length scales of the order or smaller than $\ell$.\footnote{The fractalization of vortex lines in superfluid turbulence, for length scales of the order of $\ell$, was originally proposed by Svistunov \cite{Svi}.
-It may be mentioned that the fractalization of vortex lines for length scales much larger than $\ell$ was confirmed via numerical simulations by Baggaley and Barenghi \cite{Bag}.}
+Further, laboratory experiments (Maurer and Tabeling \cite{Mau}\footnote{The laboratory experiments \cite{Mau} pertain to the quasi-classical turbulence regime prevalent for length scales longer than $\ell$.}, Salort et al. \cite{Sal3}) gave evidence of inertial range spatial intermittency in superfluid turbulence - velocity gradient probability density function (PDF) shows non-Gaussianity while structure function exponents show deviation from the Kolmogorov scaling.
+The laboratory experiments of Paoletti et al. \cite{Pao} showed that even the velocity field exhibited non-Gaussian statistics\footnote{The laboratory experiments of Salort et al. \cite{Sal3} indicated otherwise and the discrepancy is not resolved.}.
+On the other hand, thanks to excessive crinkling operational at length scales smaller than $\ell$, the vortex lines like self-avoiding lines of polymers (de Gennes \cite{deG}), are not smooth in this range (Tsubota et al. \cite{Tsu2}, Vinen \cite{Vin2}).
+One may therefore follow Mandelbrot \cite{Man} and argue that the spatial intermittency effects in superfluid turbulence are related to the fractal nature of the vortex lines, for length scales of the order or smaller than $\ell$\footnote{The fractalization of vortex lines in superfluid turbulence, for length scales of the order of $\ell$, was originally proposed by Svistunov \cite{Svi}.
+It may be mentioned that the fractalization of vortex lines for length scales much larger than $\ell$ was confirmed via numerical simulations by Baggaley and Barenghi \cite{Bag}, while Nemirovskii et al. \cite{NTA}, following Passot et al. \cite{Pass} for classical turbulence, tried to use a fractalized vortex tangle model which did not give the Kolmogorov scaling.}, and use the fractal properties of the vortex lines to determine the energy spectrum.

-The purpose of this paper is to do theoretical considerations of superfluid turbulence in the Kelvin-wave cascade regime at low temperatures and length scales of the order or smaller than $\ell$ and incorporate spatial intermittency effects into the theoretical formulations via the fractal nature of the vortex lines.
+The purpose of this paper is to do theoretical considerations to shed light on the classical like behavior, contrary to common expectation, of superfluid turbulence in the Kelvin-wave cascade regime at low temperatures and length scales of the order or smaller than $\ell$.
+Spatial intermittency effects are incorporated into the theoretical formulations via the fractal nature of the vortex lines.
+A Hamiltonian framework underlying the vortex line decay process is exhibited.

 \textbf{2.
 Kelvin Wave Cascade}\\